dynatrace-oss-contrib/opentelemetry-specification/specification/data-faas.md

 This document defines how to describe an instance of a function that runs without provisioning or managing of servers (also known as serverless) with spans.

 Span `name` should be set to the function name being executed.
 Depending on the trigger of the function, additional attributes MUST be set.
-For example, an HTTP trigger must set the `SpanKind` to `Server` and follow the [HTTP Server semantic conventions](data-http.md#http-server-semantic-conventions).
+For example, an HTTP trigger MUST set the `SpanKind` to `Server` and MUST follow the [HTTP Server semantic conventions](data-http.md#http-server-semantic-conventions).

 If Spans following this convention are produced, a Resource of type `faas` MUST exist following the [Resource semantic convention](data-resource-semantic-conventions.md#function-as-a-service).